‘We just clicked’: How my flatmate became my uni family

 1) Cook for each other and have dinner together

 We often end up cooking and having dinner together, which is incredibly nice.
-To have someone to come home to at the end of the day is something that can often be overlooked whilst at uni.
+To have someone else cook for you at the end of the day is something that can often be overlooked while at uni.
 The lack of something like this, I’ve found, can heighten homesickness.

-Sometimes, if one of us is running a bit late from uni or extracurricular activities, the other will leave them some food to warm up.
+Sometimes, if one of us is running a bit late from uni or extracurricular activities (when we’re not in lockdown!), the other will leave them some food to warm up.
 It’s a simple gesture, which goes a long way.

 Having lived in the UK for more than five years now, I’ve been quite out of touch with Italian music.
 My flatmate has reconnected me to it and you’ll often find us in the kitchen singing along to our favourite songs.
 The best thing about this is that she’ll often have loads of stories linked to particular songs.
 So if a certain song comes on, we’ll inevitably get to know each other a little bit more.